-iRobot’s Roomba robot vacuums have a new enemy: weak Wi-Fi.
-The RBR50 company will later this month make it possible for WiFi-enabled Roombas to create a map of indoor Wi-Fi signals in your home and search for spotty signals.
+iRobot’s robot vacuums have a new enemy: weak Wi-Fi.
+The RBR50 company will later this month make it possible for its Roomba to create a map of indoor Wi-Fi signals in your home and search for spotty signals.

 The Wi-Fi maps won’t show upload and download speeds.
 The information will show up as decibel readings.
 Roomba owners can then use the info to tweak their network settings or see where they might need a signal extender.

 Robot Vacuum Comparison: iRobot Roomba 960 vs. Roomba 980